GuiMartinelli/minishell/README.md

-##Introduction
+## Introduction
-This is the 8th École 42 project, and is about creating a simple shell, where we learn a lot about Shell, processes, UNIX and file descriptors, debbuging, hash tables, lexical analysis and much more.
+This is the 8th École 42 project, and is about creating a simple shell, where we learn a lot about Shell, processes, UNIX and file descriptors, debbuging, hash tables, lexical analysis and much more.;
 Also this is the first e42 project that requires group work, so we learn a lot about mob programming, documentation, git tools like working on different branches and task management as well.

-##About the project
+## About the project
 The project requires your Shell to:
 • Display a prompt when waiting for a new command.
 • Have a working history.